 Ease of Use

-When using with another device, like a mobile phone, console, or anything with a 3.5mm audio jack, it’s as simple as
+When using with another device, like a mobile phone, console, or anything with a 3.5mm audio jack, it’s as simple as using the included 3.5mm audio cable.

 When first plugged into a PC, the JBL QuantumENGINE download prompt appears.
 You’ll definitely want to install this in order to take full advantage of the JBL Quantum ONE gaming headset.
 After installation, you’ll need to restart your PC.
 Once restarted, opening up the QuantumENGINE app will present you with the various configuration options which you can then play with.